 - Sent through the Student Conduct Process.

 - Up to \$150 fine

 - Community Service

 - Possible counseling

-- Possible removal from campus housing at the discretion of the Student Conduct Board
+- Possible suspension from campus housing at the discretion of the Student Conduct Board

-- Possible legal consequences depending on severity of physical harm
+- Possible involvement of the Phoenix Police Department depending on severity of physical harm

-- Possible referral to Code of Conduct for suspension or expulsion from the University..
+- Possible referral to the Code of Conduct Board for suspension from the University.